kubernetes/website/content/en/docs/reference/glossary/container-runtime.md

 Interface)](https://github.com/kubernetes/community/blob/master/contributors/devel/sig-node/container-runtime-interface.md).

 Note that {{< glossary_tooltip term_id="docker">}} support is deprecated since `v1.20`
 and is planned to be removed in `v1.22`.
-For more information and and a list of alternatives, refer to [this FAQ blog post](https://kubernetes.io/blog/2020/12/02/dockershim-faq/).
+For more information and a list of alternatives, refer to [this FAQ blog post](https://kubernetes.io/blog/2020/12/02/dockershim-faq/).